 Appointment Cancellation Policy

-Grampian Cosmetic Clinic strives to provide a service at competitive prices: however when patients fail to arrive for appointments, medical practitioners are left idle.
+We do try and provide a service at competitive prices, however when patients fail to arrive for appointments, our medical practitioners are left idle.
 If we were to make allowance for patients not arriving for their appointments, it would mean that our prices would have to increase.
-Therefore we request that you provide us with at least 24 hours notice if you have to cancel or re-schedule an appointment.
-If you do not provide this we will charge an administration fee of £30.
-All missed appointments will also be charged a fee of £30.

 Terms and Conditions